Trade Schools, Colleges and Universities

 2. High school equivalency

-The U.S. Census Bureau reports that roughly 10 percent of American adults over age 25 have not completed high school.
+The U.S. Census Bureau reports that roughly nine percent of American adults over age 25 have not completed high school.
 If you're one of them, you can change your circumstances by taking an adult education program that helps you acquire a diploma or equivalent credential.

 The GED has long been the standard route to a high school equivalency credential.
 Most (though not all) states accept the GED, and many adult education providers offer courses to help you prepare for the exams.